-CUSTOMER RATES TO FUND \$90 MILLION IN RPS BONUSES
+CUSTOMER RATES FUND \$90 MILLION IN RPS BONUSES FROM 2011 TO 2013

-The commonwealth's two largest utilities have applied for and been approved for this renewable energy bonus.
-For meeting the RPS standards in 2010, Dominion Power has been awarded approximately \$76 million to be collected from customers over a two-year period.
-Appalachian Power has been awarded \$15 million.
-Every two years, state regulators examine and approve the rates that each investor-owned electric utility is allowed to charge, basing their judgment on laws passed by the Virginia General Assembly.
-Legislators
+The commonwealth's two largest utilities have applied for and received approval for this renewable energy bonus, and many Virginia customers are already being charged for it and will continue to be through 2013.
+In total from 2011-2013, customers of Dominion Power will pay approximately \$76 million and Appalachian Power customers will pay approximately \$15 million.
+Every two years, state regulators examine and approve the rates that each investor-owned electric utility is allowed to charge, basing their judgment on laws passed by the Virginia